coydog/coydog-resume/README.md

   HELO strings, forward and reverse DNS, and SPF.
 * Identified and disabled PHP, Perl, and native malware threats from live installations of common CMS environments (WordPress, Joomla, Drupal).
-* Responded to spam issues arising from insecure CGI scripts, malware injections, and account compromises.
+* Responded to spam incidents arising from insecure CGI scripts, malware injections, and account compromises.
 * Configured Apache 2.2 and 2.4 with vhost includes.
 * Managed cron jobs and init scripts to meet customer needs.
-* Interfaced directly with customers via written communication. problems and perform system administration tasks at customer request.
+* Interfaced directly with customers via written communication.
 * Managed iptables rulesets using ConfigServer Firewall suite to respond dynamically to attacks.